LCSB-BioCore/COBREXA.jl/docs/src/index.md

 # CobraTools.jl
-*CobraTools is a Julia package for constraint based reconstruction and analysis of metabolic models.*
+*CobraTools.jl is a Julia package for constraint based reconstruction and analysis of metabolic models.*

 ## Contents
 ```@contents